 The fort jesus historic site once rated as the best place to visit in Mombasa

-• The Old Port: Watch the traditional dhows arrive from the northern coast, carrying goods just as they have for centuries.
+• The Old Port: Traditional dhows still arrive from Lamu, Zanzibar, and the northern coast carrying goods exactly as they have for centuries.
+Early morning is the best time to watch.

-• The Fragrance of Spices: Visit the local markets where the scent of cardamom, cloves, and freshly roasted coffee (Kahawa Tungu) fills the air.
+• The Spice Markets: Visit the local markets where the scent of cardamom, cloves, and freshly roasted coffee (Kahawa Tungu) fills the air.

 • Curio Shops: This is the best place to find authentic brass antiques, Swahili chests, and handcrafted jewelry that isn’t mass-produced for tourists.